 During a nearly 13-hour search on Jan.
-20, FBI agents searching Biden’s Delaware home located six additional items that contained documents with classified markings and also took possession of some of his handwritten notes, the president’s lawyer, Bob Bauer, said Saturday.
+20, FBI agents searching Biden’s Delaware home located six additional items that contained documents with classified markings and also took possession of some of his handwritten notes, said Bob Bauer, a lawyer for the president.

 TRUMP: Roughly 300 documents with classification markings — including some at the top secret level — have been recovered from Trump since he left office in January 2021.

 In January 2022, the National Archives retrieved 15 boxes of documents, telling Justice Department officials they contained “a lot” of classified material.
 In August, FBI agents took more than 33 boxes and containers totaling 11,000 documents from Mar-a-Lago, including roughly 100 with classification markings found in a storage room and an office.

 HOW QUICKLY WERE THE CLASSIFIED DOCUMENTS TURNED OVER?

 PENCE: Jacob said the records were discovered by Pence lawyers on Jan.
 16, secured in a locked safe and retrieved by FBI agents on Jan.
 19. The four boxes of papers were delivered to the Archives on Jan.
 23.

 BIDEN: After the materials were discovered at the think tank on Nov.
 2, Biden’s personal attorneys immediately alerted the White House counsel’s office, which notified the National Archives, Sauber said.
 The Archives took custody of the documents the next day.